lucas-kaminski/to-do/README.md

 ### Build and Run

-But if you want to build e deploy the application in a local Docker container, you can use the following commands:
+But if you want to build and deploy the application in a local Docker container, you can use the following commands:

 Create the JAR file with Maven